Programbeginner2120/CodingProblemsPython/README.md

-# CodeWars Challenges - Matthew Killeen
+# CodingProblemsPython

-My solutions to coding challenges from www.codewars.com strictly in Python
+## This is a compilation of coding problems that I've done from websites such as LeetCode, CodeWars, HackerRank, etc.